Autistic's Exceptional Visual Abilities

 "Through this meta-analysis, we were able to observe that autistics exhibit more activity in the temporal and occipital regions and less activity in frontal cortex than non-autistics.
 The identified temporal and occipital regions are typically involved in perceiving and recognizing patterns and objects.
-The reported frontal areas sub-serve higher cognitive functions such as decision making, cognitive control, planning and execution,'' explained first author Fabienne Samson, who is also affiliated with the CETEDUM.
+The reported frontal areas sub-serve higher cognitive functions such as decision-making, cognitive control, planning and execution,'' explained first author Fabienne Samson, who is also affiliated with the CETEDUM.

-The current findings suggest a general functional reorganization of the brain in favor of perception processes - the processes by which information is recorded the brain.
+The current findings suggest a general functional reorganization of the brain in favor of perception processes - the processes by which information is recorded in the brain.
 This allows autistic individuals to successfully perform, albeit in their own way, higher-level cognitive tasks that would usually require a strong involvement of frontal areas in typical individuals.
 These are tasks that require reasoning - for example, a research participant would be asked if a statement is true or false, or to categorize a range of objects into groups.

 "The stronger engagement of the visual system, whatever the task, represents the first physiological confirmation that enhanced perceptual processing is a core feature of neural organization in this population.
-We now have a very strong statement about autism functioning which may be ground for cognitive accounts of autistic perception, learning, memory, and reasoning."
+We now have a strong statement about autism functioning which may be ground for cognitive accounts of autistic perception, learning, memory, and reasoning."

 Dr. Isabelle Soulieres of the CETEDUM and the Neural Systems Group at the Massachusetts General Hospital (NSGMGH) and Dr. Thomas Zeffiro of the NSGMGH, also contributed to the findings.
 The CETEDUM is based at the University of Montreal affiliated Riviere-des-Prairies Hospital and is part of the Fernand-Seguin Research Center.
-It is officially known as Center d'Excellence en Troubles Envahissants du Developpement de l'Universite de Montreal.
-The research was financed in part by grants from Autism Speaks, the Natural Sciences and Engineering Research Council of Canada, the Canadian Institutes for Health Research and the Fonds de la Recherche en Sante du Quebec.
+It is formerly known as Center d'Excellence en Troubles Envahissants du Developpement de l'Universite de Montreal.
+The research was financed in part by grants from Autism Speaks, the Natural Sciences and Engineering Research Council of Canada, the Canadian Institutes for Health Research and the Fonds de la Recherché en Sante du Quebec.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

 Cite This Page (APA): University of Montreal.
 (2011, April 4).
 Autistic's Exceptional Visual Abilities.
 Disabled World.
 Retrieved February 27, 2024 from www.disabled-world.com/health/neurology/autism/autistic-vision.php